engMaya22/Food-Katty-Landing-Page/README.md

-# Simple CSS and HTML Template
+# Simple CSS and HTML Landing page

 This is a simple CSS and HTML page that can be used as a starting point for building a website with a nice menu .
 It includes basic styling and structure to help you get up and running quickly.